openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-visibility.md

         Row().visibility(Visibility.Visible).width('90%').height(80).backgroundColor(0xAFEEEE)

         Text('None').fontSize(9).width('90%').fontColor(0xCCCCCC)
-        // The component is hidden and no placeholder is used.
+        // The component is hidden, and no placeholder is used.
         Row().visibility(Visibility.None).width('90%').height(80).backgroundColor(0xAFEEEE)

         Text('Hidden').fontSize(9).width('90%').fontColor(0xCCCCCC)
-        // The component is hidden and a placeholder is used.
+        // The component is hidden, and a placeholder is used for it in the layout.
         Row().visibility(Visibility.Hidden).width('90%').height(80).backgroundColor(0xAFEEEE)
       }.width('90%').border({ width: 1 })
     }.width('100%').margin({ top: 5 })